Library fees may now be paid through My School Bucks!

 The library is open from 7:15 to 3:45 when school is in session.

-Library materials are due in two weeks, and may be renewed if not on hold for another student.
+Library materials are due two weeks from the checkout date, and may be renewed twice.

 Students are responsible for damaged or lost items checked out in their name.